-The above is the information you will enter into your software (AP V2 ASCOM driver's Setup Telescope and APCC) during software installation and setup.
-For keypad users, it is the information you will enter when you follow the "First Session with your Keypad" instructions (in the Keypad manual).
+The above is the information you entered into your software (AP V2 ASCOM driver's Setup Telescope and APCC) when you first installed and set it up.
+For keypad users, it is the information you entered when you followed the "First Session with your Keypad" instructions (in the Keypad manual).
 These four points are detailed below.

-- 1. Where is it?
-Latitude and longitude coordinates tell the mount where it is.
+- 1. Latitude and longitude coordinates tell the mount where it is.
 The GTOCP4/5 will remember where it was when last powered down, but it can't know if you have moved to a new location (by hand via loosened clutches) unless it is told. - 2.
-What is the time?
 Time, date and time zone give the mount the necessary time information.
 Time information is required to calculate the mount's current pointing position if it hasn't been moved, and it is needed to calculate the meridian and the horizons.
 The mount's servo does not have an internal battery to maintain time between power-ups, so time is an essential part of every initialization. - 3.
-How is it supposed to operate?
 Commands to establish the tracking, guiding, centering and slew rates along with other similar parameters like PEM tell the mount how it should operate. - 4.
-It then unparks the mount The command to "unpark" the mount is sent.
+The command to "unpark" the mount is sent.
 This command both ends the parked state and it also calculates the mount's current pointing position if the mount has not been moved manually by hand via loosening the clutches.
 The decision whether or not to calibrate on a defined AP park position will depend on the circumstances. - a) For an established setup that has not been moved, do NOT calibrate on a park position.
 Resume from last parked or last position.
 The unpark command will have resulted in extremely accurate calculation of the current pointing position without further calibration being necessary. - b) For new setups, or if you have moved the mount with the clutches, you will need to calibrate on (aka "resume from") an AP defined park position.